 You can find a digital companion to the book with the cast of characters, original sources, maps, and an archival research guide.

 My research has been featured in several publications, including Atlantic Studies and Law and History Review.
-Click on Research to learn more about my work around Atlantic world history, the Haitian Diaspora, and Black British history.
+Click on Research to learn more about my work on Atlantic world history, the Haitian Diaspora, and Black British history.

 My digital projects include Haitian Odysseys, a dynamic StoryMap illustrating the travels of a Haitian family in the 19th century, and Paths Across Waters, a collection of essays and images highlighting the contributions of West Indian and West African migrants to the North East of England.